 It had to be.
 Reviling or revering Richard Nixon, wrote one historian, had become ‘a key seam of the American divide’ long before he ever scaled the presidency.
 It only made sense, then, that when Nixon did win the top job, it was amid national trauma: 1968 saw war, race riots, and gunshots for Bobby Kennedy and Dr. King.
 In a wonderful inauguration speech, Nixon promised to heal the country’s soul.
 He was lying.

 In office at last, he pandered to what he deemed the Great Silent Majority, preying on a constituency that was white, middle-class, and fed up with a counterculture that had spun out of control.
 In creating that constituency, King Richard went for broke.
-He was a spiteful mirror to the many who, as one commentator put it, were neither charming Kennedys, nor privileged Bushes, nor slick Clintons: the Nixon voter wanted nothing more but to give those dirty hippies a kicking.
+He was a spiteful mirror to the many who, as one observer put it, were neither charming Kennedys, nor privileged Bushes, nor slick Clintons: the Nixon voter wanted nothing more but to give those dirty hippies a kicking.
 Their president was happy to oblige.

 If only it could have ended there, but Nixon’s unravelling had long been written in the stars.
 When LBJ called him a Spanish horse, ‘who runs faster than anyone for the first nine lengths, and then turns around and runs backwards,’ it was a prophecy from a man that died years before Watergate.
 Tricky Dick’s reelection bagged the widest margin of victory ever recorded for a Republican, and yet it gave him not a second of peace.
 Self-destruction soon followed.

 Domestically, Nixon’s Keynesian economics and environmental reforms wouldn’t have been attempted by a wide-eyed liberal.
 His efforts at desegregation also went unsung, if by those that never forgot how he’d exploited racial dread to win the South.
 He hired writers to observe him and record instances of male toughness.
 He indulged in the wildest anti-Semitic conspiracy theories, and spoke of ‘the Jews’ in phrases that were racist and fearful.
-As for gender, the Leader of the Free World was recorded saying, ’I’m not for women, frankly, in any job.
+When it came to gender, the Leader of the Free World was recorded saying, ’I’m not for women, frankly, in any job.
 I don’t want any of them around.
 Thank God we don’t have any in the cabinet.’

 But it was foreign policy that was Richard III’s overweening passion, steep though he did it with his own persona; adoring China-aligned thugs like Yahya and Ceausescu, and launching into filthy tirades about democrats as eccentric as Trudeau (‘I had been called worse things by better people,’ said Trudeau) and as false as Indira (‘We really slobbered over that old witch,’ huffed Nixon).